Cauchy-Schwarz Regularized Autoencoder: Related Work

 The main focus of our work is on representation learning and density modeling in autoencoder-based generative models.
 There are various works which address the expressiveness of posterior approximations and priors.
 Coarsely, these streams of research can be categorized to (i) diagnosing the VAE framework, (ii) modified objective functions and (iii) more expressive prior and posterior approximations.

-Many works have focused on diagnosing the VAE framework, the terms in its objective~\cite{hoffman2016elbo,zhao2017towards,alemi2018fixing}, and ultimately augmenting it to solve optimization issues~\cite{rezende2018taming,dai2018diagnosing}.
+Many works have focused on identifying challenges in the VAE framework by dissecting the objective~\cite{hoffman2016elbo,zhao2017towards,alemi2018fixing}, and extending it to solve optimization issues~\cite{rezende2018taming,dai2018diagnosing}.
 With CSRAE, we argue that a simpler probabilistic objective is competitive for generative modelling.

 As was initially pointed out in~\cite{hoffman2016elbo} maximizing the ELBO might be not suitable in learning a good data representation.
 Many efforts have focused on resolving this problem by revising the ELBO.
 As a result, several works have been proposed to optimize a different bound or objective.
 Hoffman et al.~\cite{hoffman2016elbo} introduce the aggregated posterior which is the expectation of the encoder over the data distribution.
 They propose to improve the density estimation performance through minimizing the KL between aggregated posterior and prior.
-However, the KL divergence with the aggregated posterior cannot be calculated in closed form.
+However, the KL divergence between the aggregated posterior and prior cannot be calculated in closed form.
 In contrast, CSRAE introduces a novel objective with closed-form approximation.
 Further, looking at the VAE objective as a regularized auto-encoding one, different kinds of regularizer have been proposed.
 The most prominent ones are adversarial loss as in Adversarial Autoencoders (AAEs)~\cite{makhzani2015adversarial} and Wasserstein Autoencoders (WAEs)~\cite{tolstikhin2017wasserstein}.
 Both AAEs and WAEs attempt to match the aggregated posterior and the prior, either by adversarial training or by minimizing their Wasserstein distance.
 However, due to the use of deterministic encoders, there can be ``holes'' in the latent space which are not covered by the aggregated posterior which would result in poor sample quality~\cite{rubenstein2018latent}.
 Within the framework of CSRAE, we still have a probabilistic encoder and have not encountered the challenges of only a small fraction of the total volume of the latent space being covered.